openstack/openstack-manuals/doc/install-guide/source/environment-packages-ubuntu.rst

 OpenStack packages for Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ubuntu releases OpenStack packages as part of each Ubuntu release and for
+Ubuntu releases OpenStack with each Ubuntu release.
+Ubuntu LTS releases
+are provided every 2 years.
+OpenStack packages from interim releases of
-Ubuntu LTS releases via the Ubuntu Cloud Archive.
+Ubuntu are made available to the prior Ubuntu LTS via the Ubuntu Cloud
+Archive.

+OpenStack Queens is available directly using Ubuntu 18.04 LTS and
+OpenStack Mitaka is available directly using Ubuntu 16.04 LTS without
+having to enable an Ubuntu Cloud Archive pocket.

 .. note::